AqeelAqeel/gal_sdi/README.md

 * corr(X, Y) = [&Sigma;<sub>i=1</sub><sup>n</sup> (x<sub>i</sub> - xBar)(y<sub>i</sub> - yBar)] / SQRT[(&Sigma;<sub>i=1</sub><sup>n</sup> (x<sub>i</sub> - xBar) ** 2) * (&Sigma;<sub>i=1</sub><sup>n</sup> (y<sub>i</sub> - yBar) ** 2)

 #### Distributions

+* Quick sheet sheet on choosing distributions:
+    * Q: what's the probability of flipping 10 heads in 25 coin flips?
+        * A: binomial
+    * Q: what's the probability that the first heads will be on the third flip?
+        * A: geometric
+    * Q: what's the probability of flipping 20 heads over the course of 13 minutes if on average, you flip 10 heads per minute?
+        * A: poisson
+    * Q: what's the probability you wait more than a minute before flipping a heads, given that you flip an average of 10 heads per minute?
+        * A: exponential

 ![Normal](https://s3.us-west-2.amazonaws.com/forge-production.galvanize.com/content/c548abe948b204550481654e32b9d4d4.png)